centrahq/api-documentation/source/guides/soap-api/cookbook/3-product-data-4-a-bundle.md

-# Product Data 4 - Bundle product example
+# Product Data 4 - A Bundle

 Bundles behave like real products in terms of adding them to a selection, applying discounts and creating shipments.
 They do not exist in reality in the warehouse, but consist of multiple "real" products, which needs to be taken into consideration by the pick-and-pack staff.